Our current reality, that people are calling the “new normal” is something else.

 Do you really want it to be “normal”?

 While we are all in a pandemic, we are also in crisis to different degrees.
 The lives that we knew have been greatly altered.
-We are all grieving the loss of that life, before we had to socially distance.
+We are all grieving the loss of that life that we had before we had to socially distance.
 We are all doing the best we can to adjust, and we need to acknowledge that we are still in an adjustment period.
 This adjustment will take some time and may be lengthened if we aren’t allowing ourselves to let it all sink in and digest it.

 If you find yourself preoccupied with your health, safety, finances, work-life balance, family etc. while you work, attend school, teach your kids all in the comfort or discomfort of your home, it’s okay.
 This is not normal.
 If you find yourself wanting to sleep more or rest more, or wear your PJ’s all day, yet judge yourself… give yourself grace.
 Please remember this reality is not normal.